Golgautier/nke-labs/NKE_installation/readme.md

     <details>
     <summary>Answer</summary>

-    1. Execute command `export KUBECONFIG=<path to the downloaded file>`
+    >1.
+Execute command `export KUBECONFIG=<path to the downloaded file>`
     </details><br>

 1. Use kubectl command to get nodes list and validate k8s cluster connection
     <details>
     <summary>Answer</summary>

-    You have 2 options :
+    >You have 2 options :
+    >

-    - As you have changed your `KUBECONFIG` environment variable value, you can launch command `kubectl get nodes`
+    >- As you have changed your `KUBECONFIG` environment variable value, you can launch command `kubectl get nodes`
-    - You can also execute command `kubeconfig --kubeconfig <path to the downloaded file> get nodes`
+    >- You can also execute command `kubeconfig --kubeconfig <path to the downloaded file> get nodes`
+    >

-    <br>You should have an output similar to this one :
+    ><br>You should have an output similar to this one :
-    ```
+    >```
-    NAME                         STATUS   ROLES                  AGE   VERSION
+    >NAME                         STATUS   ROLES                  AGE   VERSION
-    gl-gautier-b4d7aa-master-0   Ready    control-plane,master   22m   v1.24.10
+    >gl-gautier-b4d7aa-master-0   Ready    control-plane,master   22m   v1.24.10
-    gl-gautier-b4d7aa-master-1   Ready    control-plane,master   21m   v1.24.10
+    >gl-gautier-b4d7aa-master-1   Ready    control-plane,master   21m   v1.24.10
-    gl-gautier-b4d7aa-worker-0   Ready    node                   20m   v1.24.10
+    >gl-gautier-b4d7aa-worker-0   Ready    node                   20m   v1.24.10
-    gl-gautier-b4d7aa-worker-1   Ready    node                   19m   v1.24.10
+    >gl-gautier-b4d7aa-worker-1   Ready    node                   19m   v1.24.10
-    gl-gautier-b4d7aa-worker-2   Ready    node                   19m   v1.24.10
+    >gl-gautier-b4d7aa-worker-2   Ready    node                   19m   v1.24.10
-    ```
+    >```
-    Note : etcd machines are not displayed, it is normal
+    >Note : etcd machines are not displayed, it is normal

     </details><br>

+# Takeover

+* NKE is a perfect solution to deploy kubernetes clusters without any skills
+* 2 types of deployment are available, production type provisions a highly available cluster